oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

     ![Create external table.](images/create-external-table.png)

-2. Create a heap Oracle table that you will add to the data share.
+2. Create a table based on the external table which you will add to the data share.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.

     ```
     <copy>
     CREATE TABLE custsales
     AS
         SELECT *
-        FROM from custsales_external;
+        FROM custsales_external;
     </copy>
     ```

     ![Create heap table.](images/create-heap-table.png)

-## Task 4: Add Objects to the Data Share
+## Task 4: Add a Table to the Data Share

-1. Add the two newly create external and Oracle heap tables to the data share.
+1. Add the `custsales` table to the data share.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.

     ```
     <copy>